 In February 2010, Oppenheimer finalized settlements with the Regulators concluding investigations and administrative proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
 Pursuant to the settlements with the Regulators, Oppenheimer agreed to extend offers to repurchase ARS from certain of its clients subject to certain terms and conditions more fully described below.
-As of June 30, 2018, the Company had \$5.0 million in outstanding ARS purchase commitments related to the settlements with the Regulators.
+As of September 30, 2018, the Company had no outstanding ARS purchase commitments related to the settlements with the Regulators.
 In addition to the settlements with the Regulators, Oppenheimer has also reached settlements of and received adverse awards in legal proceedings with various clients where the Company is obligated to purchase ARS.
-Pursuant to completed Purchase Offers (as defined) under the settlements with the Regulators and client related legal settlements and awards to purchase ARS, as of June 30, 2018, the Company purchased and holds (net of redemptions) approximately \$92.3 million in ARS from its clients.
+Pursuant to completed Purchase Offers (as defined) under the settlements with the Regulators and client related legal settlements and awards to purchase ARS, as of September 30, 2018, the Company purchased and holds (net of redemptions) approximately \$40.8 million in ARS from its clients.
 In addition, the Company is committed to purchase another \$7.2 million in ARS from clients through 2020 under legal settlements and awards.

 The Company's purchases of ARS from its clients holding ARS eligible for repurchase will, subject to the terms and conditions of the settlements with the Regulators, continue on a periodic basis.
 Pursuant to these terms and conditions, the Company is required to conduct a financial review every six months, until the Company has extended Purchase Offers to all Eligible Investors (as defined), to determine whether it has funds available, after giving effect to the financial and regulatory capital constraints applicable to the Company, to extend additional Purchase Offers.
 The financial review is based on the Company's operating results, regulatory net capital, liquidity, and other ARS purchase commitments outstanding under legal settlements and awards (described below).
 There are no predetermined quantitative thresholds or formulas used for determining the final agreed upon amount for the Purchase Offers.
 Upon completion of the financial review, the Company first meets with its primary regulator, FINRA, and then with representatives of the NYAG and other regulators to present the results of the review and to finalize the amount of the next Purchase Offer.
-Various offer scenarios are discussed in terms of which Eligible Investors should receive a Purchase Offer.
-The primary criteria to date in terms of determining which Eligible Investors should receive a Purchase Offer scenarios have been discussed, the regulators, not the Company, make the final determination of which Purchase Offer scenario to implement.
+Various offer scenarios are discussed in terms of which Eligible Investors should receive a Purchase Offer scenarios have been discussed, the regulators, not the Company in February 2008.
+Once various Purchase Offer scenario to implement.
 The terms of the settlements provide that the amount of ARS to be purchased during any period shall not risk placing the Company in violation of regulatory requirements.

 Outside of the settlements with the Regulators, the Company has also reached various legal settlements with clients and received unfavorable legal awards requiring it to purchase ARS.
 The terms and conditions including the ARS amounts committed to be purchased under legal settlements are based on the specific facts and circumstances of each legal proceeding.
 In most instances, the purchase commitments are in increments and extend over a period of time.
-At June 30, 2018, no ARS purchase commitments related to legal settlements extended past 2020.
+At September 30, 2018, no ARS purchase commitments related to legal settlements extended past 2020.
 To the extent the Company receives an unfavorable award, the Company usually must purchase the ARS provided for by the award within 30 days of the rendering of the award.
 The ultimate amount of ARS to be repurchased by the Company under both the settlements with the Regulators and the legal settlements and awards cannot be predicted with any certainty and will be impacted by redemptions by issuers, the Company's financial and regulatory constraints, and legal and other actions by clients during the relevant period, which also cannot be predicted.